 The size and shape of the board will determine how many breakout tabs to use.
 Too few and the PCB may not be mechanically stable enough for assembly.
 Too many and the de-panelization process becomes onerous.

-It is not uncommon to order a pair of boards as a set.
+It is not uncommon to order a pair of boards (different designs) as a single set (customer panel PCB).
 So panelizing them together makes sense.
 This is possible with some restrictions:

 - boards should be of similar size to panel efficiently.

 - most board parameters must be the same.

 - copper distribution needs to be similar or failures from the etching process can occur and panel will warp during reflow oven.